/updated on June 2, 2014/

 It’s cloud time, the time when you start thinking of moving your data to the cloud, because it’s never been that cheap and it’s never been that easy.
-You can get gigs of data for free, and you can sync your data to the cloud simply by an easy drag and drop action, and you can access any of your cloud data on any devices you get your hands on, even a smartphone from your pocket.
+You can get gigs of data for free, and you can sync your data to the cloud simply by an easy drag and drop action, and you can get access to any of your cloud data on any devices you get your hands on, even a smartphone from your pocket.
 But what about the security? and what about the privacy?
 How is my data protected once they are in the cloud?

 The truth of fact is that you never know.
 Once the data is out of your hands to the cloud you lost control over it.
 The only way to protect yourself while still enjoying the awesome service is to encrypt your data before moving them to the cloud.
 But unfortunately, it’s not the option out of the box from pretty much all service providers at the moment.
 And that’s why you need to take close look on these 6 great encryption tools if you are very concern about your data but still want to take advantage of the modern cloud computing.